 Packing List Peru

-A hiking trip in Peru definitely required a packing list that I had to research for completeness.
-Below, I have included all of the items that I utilized while hiking Chocoquirao.
-During this trip, a portion of the beginning and end of the trip was spent a hotel in Cusco.
+A hiking trip in Peru definitely requires a well thought out packing list researched for completeness.
+I traveled to Peru in the month of May to hike Choquequirao.
+The weather was very pleasant with a wide temperature range between morning and evening.
+This was a five day trek with an arrival and departure out of Cusco.
+Below, I have included a packing list of all the items utilized during my travels.
+A portion of the beginning and end of this trip was spent a hotel in Cusco.
 For that reason, I was able to pack in a larger bag and leave my additional luggage at the hotel.
-I hope that this list helps the more unexperienced hiker pack for their next trip.

 16. First Aid – band aids, etc.